-Our 2019/20 year-to-date performance is 4.92% which is meeting our target of 5.8%.
-The year over year chart shows that sick rate is similar compared to the same period last year.
+Our 2019/20 year-to-date performance is 5.22% which is meeting our target of 5.8%.
+The year over year chart shows that sick rate for the first 10 periods is lower compared to the same periods last year.
 All of the 12 hospitals are performing below the target.
 Sick rate is normally higher between period 9 and 13 due to winter conditions, illnesses and flu season.
 Overall rate changes for the organizations are difficult to affect due to the benefit plans available.